Pers8/concordia-stuff/files/BIOL202_Lec1.md

 ## 1.15 Structure of an Atom

-- An atom is made of:: three subatomic particles.
+- An atom is made of three subatomic particles which are:
+?
   - Proton → positive charge
   - Neutron → no charge
   - Electron → negative charge